Specialist No Win, No Fee Solicitors

 - Loss of arm(s)

 - Injuries resulting from an industrial accident or disease

 - Brachial Plexus Injury

 The amount of compensation you might be entitled to will depend on a whole host of different factors and whilst our website has an interactive compensation calculator to use, (click here: https://smithjonessolicitors.co.uk/claims-calculator/) the amount you might be entitled to claim will vary from case to case.
 However, one of our experienced advisers will be able to assist you on this and we’ll always help you as much as we possibly can.
-Speak to one of or specialists on 0800 195 95 90 for Free advice.
+Speak to one of our specialists on 0800 195 95 90 for free advice.

 Arm pain injuries are probably more common than you might first expect.
 In fact, arm pain can occur as a result of sudden traumatic or repetitive overuse (typically through work based activities) or of course, through a specific incident, such as a road traffic incident or just a simple slip, trip or fall.